technetos/rustserve/README.rst

 This is the implementation of `Controller` for the `MyController` struct.
 All of the methods in the `Controller` trait have defaults that return 404.
-Lets implement the `post` method for `MyController` so that it returns a 200 instead.
+Lets implement the `post` method for `MyController` so that it returns a 200 instead

 .. code-block:: rust